nginxinc/nginx-ingress-workshops/Rancher/labs/lab8/readme.md

     ![Prometheus9090](media/lab8_localhost-9090.png)

-    Select `nginx_ingress_http_requests_total` from the list, click on Graph, and then click the "Execute" Button.
+    Select `nginx_ingress_nginx_http_requests_total` from the list, click on Graph, and then click the "Execute" Button.
 Change the time length to see data from the last 30min or so.
 This will provide a graph similar to this one:

     ![Prometheus graph screenshot](media/lab8_prometheus-graph.png)